T2-3D: Battle Across Time: Queue

-The queue features dozens of television monitors that show a series of video segments (which are being presented on the "Cyberdyne Interactive Network," or C.I.N.).
+The queue features dozens of television monitors that show a series of video segments (which are being presented on the "Cyberdyne Interactive Network", or C.I.N.).
 The queue media sets the scene in the lobby of Cyberdyne and the company propaganda is playing all around the audience.
 The segments are about the latest innovations and products of Cyberdyne Systems.
 The video also includes several special musical segments, including two songs from the film; "Bad to the Bone" and "Guitars, Cadillacs", as well as a "live" video feed from Costa Rica of a performance of the song La Bamba.
 Mixed into the video cycle are live images of the waiting audience (in the manner of a closed-circuit security system) and two brief comical sketches of "guests" running afoul of Cyberdyne security – either being electrocuted by a security device or being arrested by security staff.

 Queue video also contains a brief appearance of Dr. Peter Silberman played by Earl Boen.

 Just before entering the pre-show auditorium, guests pass an unmanned kiosk where they pick up a pair of "safety visors" (3D glasses) for use during the main show.

 Pre-show

-The pre-show is hosted in the "Miles Bennett Dyson Memorial Auditorium" by Kimberley Duncan, Cyberdyne's Director of Community Relations and Media Control.
+The pre-show is hosted in the "Miles Bennett Dyson Memorial Auditorium" by Kimberley Duncan (named Reika Ayanokōji for the Japanese version), Cyberdyne's Director of Community Relations and Media Control.
 Here, the audience stands and views a promotional video about Cyberdyne's numerous technological contributions before the video feed is temporarily hijacked by John (Edward Furlong) and Sarah Connor (Linda Hamilton), warning the audience about Skynet and the future war against the machines and telling them to get out of the building before they are cut off.
 As the video continues, Duncan can be seen talking on a phone, telling someone on the other line to find the Connors.
 Once the video ends, Duncan tells the audience to ignore the Connors' warnings and proceed forward.
 The video was produced and directed by Landmark Entertainment's Gary Goddard and Adam Bezark.
 A segment on future technology in sports featured a young Shaquille O'Neal.

 The promotional video in the pre-show was updated in 2015 as some of the original pre-show featured "future" technologies that were now in existence; new CGI and narration now accompanied the remastered original footage alongside some newly-shot scenes.